 Many of our customers have been asking us about VPN’s lately.
-What is a VPN?
-Do I need a VPN?
-How do I set up a VPN?
+What is it?
+Do I need one?
+How do I set it up?
 With Internet privacy being what it is, more and more people are wondering how they can protect themselves.
 A VPN may be the answer.
 Let’s answer these questions one at a time:

 What is a VPN?

-If you are traveling in a country with less secure internet practices, you may need a VPN.
-Or if you frequently use the Internet at coffee shops, you may need a VPN.
-When you want to keep your internet activity secure for any reason at all, you probably need a VPN.
+If you are traveling in a country with less secure internet practices, you need a VPN.
+If you frequently use the Internet at coffee shops, you need a VPN.
+If you want to keep your internet activity secure for any reason at all, you definitely need a VPN.
 (Remember that just because a public WiFi is called Starbucks, doesn’t mean it is really being provided by the store you are in.
 It could also be someone in the parking lot monitoring traffic and collecting as much personal data as they can.)

 How do I set up a VPN?